 Empirical evidence has shown that features across neural networks are transferable (Bengio, 2012).
 In particular, Yosinski et al. (2014) and Li et al. (2015) found that features learned by neural networks were transferable across both tasks and architectures.
 These empirical results motivate our work as the Jacobian is a transformation of the features of the network.
 More recently, (diagonal) Fisher matrices for classifiers have been shown to be informative for estimating similarity across tasks (Achille et al., 2019).
-This paper is a longer version of our original work (Maddox et al., 2019), which linearizes trained neural networks for transfer learning.
-Mu et al. (2020) also consider transfer learning, arguing that the Jacobian is useful for representation learning because it is a local linearization of fine-tuning.
-They use the Jacobian of several layers of the neural network, rather than the whole network, to transfer deep unsupervised models to become supervised ones.
-We compare to their approach in Section 5.
+Mu et al. (2020) argue that the Jacobian is useful for representation learning because it is a local linearization of fine-tuning.

 Jacot et al. (2018) showed that infinitely wide DNNs behaved as their associated Taylor expansion around initialization, terming the resulting kernel in the infinite limit the neural tangent kernel (NTK).
 Lee et al. (2019) extended their analysis showing that the evolution of finitely wide DNNs over the course of training is similar to that of linear models.
-Lee et al. (2019) and Arora et al. (2019) gave implementations of infinitely wide DNNs, demonstrating strong performance on CIFAR-10.
-Due to the analytic nature of these computations, the DNNs studied are restricted: allowing no batch normalization and a slim choice of layers, and use a different scaling than standard DNNs.
+Lee et al. (2019) and Arora et al. (2019) gave implementations of infinitely wide DNNs, demonstrating strong performance on CIFAR-